chiachunfu/speech/README.md

 ```python
     python lstm_ctc.py
 ```
-You can use Tensorboard to load the summary and check your performance, then export your selected model with:
+You can use Tensorboard to load the summary and check the performance, then export your selected model with:
 ```python
     python export_lstm_pb.py
 ```